matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

     * the abuse vector is for a malicious moderator to edit a message with origin_ts of MAX_INT. the mitigation is to redact such malicious messages, although this does mean the original message ends up being vandalised... :/
+ * Conclusion: let's do it for origin_ts as a first cut, but use event shapes which could be switched to DAG in future is/as needed.
+Good news is that it only affects the server implementation; the clients can trust the server to linearise correctly.

 How do you remove a reaction?
  * You redact it.